Marjanj67/DataAnalysis/Variable-analysis/readme.md

 </p>

 # Variable analysis
 In this project, i explore the relationship between variables in a dataset.
+This dataset is about happiness in different countries.

 ## Data description